rsmed31/Interface/README.md

 Before you continue, ensure you have met the following requirements:

-* You have installed the latest version of Python
+* You have installed the latest version of Python, Docker
 * You are using a Linux Machine.
 Windows is not currently supported.

 ## Installation